BillJr99/Ursinus-CS173/_pages/Labs/Iteration/lab-montecarlopi.md

     }

     // TODO: your estimate of pi is equal to four times the counter divided by iterations
+    // ... but watch out for integer division!
+Consider multiplying one of the integers by 1.0
+    // ... during the division to ensure that you use floating point values that do not round!

     // TODO: Return the estimate of pi
 }